 JUDIT TRUNKOS Ph.D.

 I have been a member and organizer at the Carolinas Hungarian Group since 2017.
-My goal is to preserve Hungarian culture and hand it to the next generation within the Hungarian diaspora living in the U.S. I am currently researching countries’ peaceful foreign policy tools at the University of South Carolina’s Walker Institute of International and Area Studies and teach political science at the university.
+My goal is to preserve Hungarian culture and hand it to the next generation within the Hungarian diaspora living in the U.S. I am currently an Assistant Professor of Political Science at Robert Morris University where I teach and research foreign policy tools such as soft power and sports diplomacy.

 KATALIN NEUMARK M.D.